codidact/qpixel/docker/README.md

 This is especially useful to confirm other accounts that you make in the container.

 ### 9. Running commands in the docker container
 Often, it may be useful to run some ruby/rails code directly, e.g. for debugging purposes.
-YOu can do so with the following command:
+You can do so with the following command:

 ```bash
 $ docker compose exec uwsgi rails runner "<ruby code here>"